 - Over Brown Rice: Serve over a bed of cooked brown rice for a hearty meal.

-- With Crusty Bread: Pair with crusty bread or pita for dipping – a great way to enjoy the creamy texture of the soup.
+- With Crusty Bread: Pair with crusty bread or sweet potato cornbread for dipping – a great way to enjoy the creamy texture of the soup.

 - Topped with Yogurt: Add a dollop of Greek yogurt or dairy-free yogurt for extra creaminess.